-All assignments and class-wide Q&A contributions should be turned in via Quercus; refer to the online class schedule for the dates on which these are due.
-Unless otherwise stated, they must be submitted by 11:59pm.
+The written assignment should be turned in via Quercus; refer to the online class schedule for the date on which it is due.
+Unless otherwise stated, it must be submitted by 11:59pm.

 Students who seek to be granted more time to complete their term work beyond the due date without penalty, owing to circumstances beyond their control (e.g., illness, or an accident), must do so by submitting a request directly to the instructor in advance of the deadline via email.